-- Use of the blower system is NOT A GUARANTEE that explosive fumes have been removed. - If you smell fuel, DO NOT start the engine or generator and DO NOT turn On any electrical devices. - If you smell fuel and the engines and/or generator is already running, SHUT OFF the engines and/or generator and TURN OFF all electrical devices.
-Investigate immediately. - DO NOT obstruct or modify the ventilation system.

-- The bilge blowers remove explosive fuel fumes from the engine compartment. - Fresh air is drawn into the compartment through the deck vents. - The bilge blower switch is at the helm.
+- Use of the blower system is NOT A GUARANTEE that explosive fumes have been removed. - If you smell fuel, DO NOT start the engine and DO NOT turn On any electrical devices. - If you smell fuel and the engine is already running, SHUT OFF the engine and TURN OFF all electrical devices.
+Investigate immediately. - DO NOT obstruct or modify the ventilation system. - The bilge blower removes explosive fuel fumes from the engine compartment. - Fresh air is drawn into the compartment through the deck vents. - The bilge blower switch is at the helm.

-To make sure the engine compartment is ventilated with fresh air, run the bilge blowers:
+To make sure the engine compartment is ventilated with fresh air, run the bilge blower:

-- For at least four minutes before starting the engines or generator. - During starting. - Anytime your boat is running below cruising speed.
+- For at least four minutes before starting the engine. - During starting. - Anytime your boat is running below cruising speed.